zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Brent says these plans will give contractors “the s pecifications they need to give a detailed and accurate bid.”
 “Specifications” are detailed instructions for following a plan, especially when you are creating something new, as we are here in this building.
 Specifications will allow the contractors “to give a detailed and accurate bid.”
 Something that is “accurate” (ac curate) is something that is correct, something that is “exactly correct,” we mi ght say.

 Brett also tells Kathy there won't be any “problems  with permits, I don't think.”
-“Permits” (permits) refers to official permission t o do something, usually involved in modifying – changing – or constructing a new bui lding.
+“Permits” (permits) refers to official permission to do something, usually involved in modifying – changing – or constructing a new bui lding.
 When you do work on your house, for example – by, I don't know, putting  in a new bathroom – you have to go to the city where you live and get a permit.
 Basically what you're doing is paying a tax, in a way, to the city so that you can  build something or change something to your current house.

 Often, permits require someone from the government – from the city government or local government – to come out and look at or “i nspect” your construction to make sure that everything is being done correctly a nd according to the laws or the “codes” (codes) for building.
 “Codes” are basic ally regulations that the